Gustav04szb/ProgIIIPrak/README.md

 # ProgIIIPrak

 Welcome to the ProgIIIPrak repository!
-This project is a part of my coursework for the Programming III practical module.
+This project is part of the Programming III practical module at HTW Dresden.

 ## Table of Contents